+You may wonder what to do if your car is stolen or totaled.
 If you have full coverage (i.e. comprehensive and collision) and your car is totaled or stolen, car insurance companies will pay out the full value of the car, which can allow you to pay off any loans, or buy a new car.

 If you carry third-party liability insurance only, or have added collision and not comprehensive, theft will not be covered.

 However, if your car has little financial value, the need for a full refund may not be worth the additional monthly payments.
 Think about what you would do if you lost your car suddenly – depending on how desperate your situation would be, you should consider whether you need the full insurance package.

 Will raising your deductible save you money on auto insurance?